pwjazz/mwanzia/README.markdown

 All persistent types are automatically exported to the client and eligible for remote access.
 Individual methods still need to be marked as @Remote to allow remote invocation.

+#### Configuration

+// TODO:

+### Transaction Plugin

+This plugin automatically starts and stops transactions on every remote invocation.
+It works very nicely in coordination with the JPA plugin.

+### Validation Plugin

+This plugin supports declarative validation constraints using [OVal](http://oval.sourceforge.net/).

+Constraint violations generate ValidationExceptions.
+Built-in basic constraints like required, length, etc can be validated both on the client and on the server.

+Client-side validation failures throw exactly the same exception as server-side failures, providing a unified programming model for validation.

+### Shiro Plugin

+Using [Apache Shiro](http://shiro.apache.org/), this plugin will the ability to authenticate and authorize calls from the client.
+It will support the following Shiro annotations:

++ @RequiresAuthentication
++ @RequiresPermissions
++ @RequiresRoles
++ @RequiresUser